-- · a warning; - a reprimand; - a conditional denial of access to Buildings and Grounds; - a conditional denial to use Facilities; - a temporary denial of access to Buildings and Grounds; - a temporary denial of access to Facilities; - a permanent denial of access to Buildings and Grounds; - a permanent denial to use Facilities. - the exclusion from participation in a test or examination; - the exclusion from participation in a course; - · terminating enrollment temporarily;
+- · a warning;

+- a conditional denial of access to Buildings and Grounds;

+- · a conditional denial to use Facilities;

+- a temporary denial of access to Buildings and Grounds;

+- a temporary denial of access to Facilities;

+- a permanent denial of access to Buildings and Grounds;

+- a permanent denial to use Facilities.

+- terminating enrollment temporarily;

--terminating enrollment permanently.
+- · terminating enrollment permanently.

 The entire procedure, with the accompanying documents, is confidential and aims to keep a balance between protection of the complainant and the defendant.